Two-layer sharply stratified Euler fluids in three dimensions: a Hamiltonian setting: Special solutions

-This relation shows that to leading order the pressure is hydrostatic, i.e., follows the interfacial displacement, and the weighted vorticity contributes a weak, $O(\alpha)$, depressive term, proportional to the density difference between the layers. \begin{rem} Substituting \eqref{zetgam} in the first of \eqref{WNL_system_vsta} we arrive at the following equation for $\bs{\gamma}$
+This relation shows that to leading order the pressure is hydrostatic, i.e., follows the interfacial displacement, and the weighted vorticity contributes a weak, $O(\alpha)$, depressive term.} \begin{rem} Substituting \eqref{zetgam} in the first of \eqref{WNL_system_vsta} we arrive at the following equation for $\bs{\gamma}$

 Standing, irrotational wave solutions with frequency ${A}$ of the defocusing vector Nonlinear Schr\"odinger equation

 satisfying suitable boundary conditions provide non-trivial solutions to \eqref{eqgamdiv}, as noticed in the recent paper \cite{KS25}.
 Further study on this connection is ongoing. \end{rem}